junxit/us-congress-bills-114/metadata.md

 - 2015-05-12 — Introduced in House
 - 2015-05-12 — Introduced in House
 - 2015-05-12 — Referred to the House Committee on Natural Resources.
+- 2015-05-14 — Sponsor introductory remarks on measure.
+(CR H2967)
+- 2015-06-04 — Referred to the Subcommittee on Federal Lands.
+- 2015-07-14 — Subcommittee Hearings Held.
+- 2015-10-07 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Committee Consideration and Mark-up Session Held.
+- 2015-10-08 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2015-10-08 — Subcommittee on Federal Lands Discharged.
+- 2015-11-16 — Placed on the Union Calendar, Calendar No. 256.
+- 2015-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-335.
+- 2015-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-335.